 Kids learn about pointillism as they make their own self-portrait in the style of famed American artist Chuck Close.

 Help your child get ready for back to school with this fun fifth grade activity, which has him creating an "I'm Studying" door sign.

-Little athletes will love testing their logic skills with a fun word search, all about the Summer Olympics!
+Little athletes will love testing their logic skills with this fun word search that's all about the Summer Olympics!

 The Olympic torch must burn brightly as a symbol of the enduring tradition of the Olympics.
 Here's how to make your own!

 As summer swings to an end, the London Olympics are off with a bang!
 Check out this recommended reading list to spark your child's interest in sports.

 Worried that your child's vocabulary is suffering from too much text talk?
 Help her ditch the "lol speak" with these exercises, aimed at building out vocabulary and making words work for you.

 This fantastic book features activities and worksheets sure to get you into the Olympic spirit!